software-mansion/react-native-gesture-handler/docs/resources.md

 ## Talks and workshops

-[React Native workshop with Expo team @ReactEurope 2018](https://youtu.be/JSIoE_ReeDk?t=41m49s) by [Brent Vetne](https://twitter.com/notbrent) – great workshop explaining gesture handler in details and presenting a few excercises that will help get you started.
+[React Native workshop with Expo team @ReactEurope 2018](https://youtu.be/JSIoE_ReeDk?t=41m49s) by [Brent Vetne](https://twitter.com/notbrent) – great workshop explaining gesture handler in details and presenting a few exercises that will help get you started.

 [Living in an async world of React Native](https://www.youtube.com/watch?v=-Izgons3mec) by [Krzysztof Magiera](https://twitter.com/kzzzf) – talk which highlights some issue with the React Native's touch system Gesture Handler aims to address.
 Also the motivation for building this library is explained.